 - EagleEye (Taobao)

-- Ditecting (Pangu, the tracing system used by Alibaba Cloud cloud products)
+- Ditecting (Pangu, the tracing system used by Alibaba Cloud cloud services)

 - Cloud Map (Ant tracing system)

 Distributed tracing systems have developed rapidly into many variants.
 However, they generally have three steps: code tracking, data storage, and query display.

 After collecting and storing the data, the distributed tracing system presents the traces in a timing diagram that contains a timeline.
 However, during data collection, the system has to intrude on user code and the API operations of different systems are not compatible.
 This causes great changes if you want to switch tracing systems.